-Fact: Raw meat can contain pathogens, the same pathogens you’re exposed to if you make a burger, grill a steak, or handle any raw meat.
+Fact: Raw meat can contain pathogens, the same pathogens you’re exposed to if you fry a burger, grill a steak, or handle any raw meat.
 So, be sure to wipe down your countertops and wash your hands after serving raw meals.
-And, without going into the science of the matter, even a six-year old knows that an animal that eats poop (talk about pathogens) can safely eat raw meat.
+But I’ve met six-year olds who know that an animal that eats poop can safely eat raw meat.

 Fact: The only food our pets get are the foods we feed them.
 So, even kibble can be better than not eating at all.
-If you’ve read the labels on commercial "raw meals" you know that most contain a very small percentage of muscle or organ meats.
-The predominant ingredients in those "raw meals" are typically rice, pasta and unfermented vegetables.
+And, if you’ve read the labels on the "raw meals" sold in pet stores you know that even the "best" use ingredients listed as "crude".
+The rest of the brands are mostly rice, pasta and unfermented vegetables.
 Wild canines never eat rice or pasta, if only because these foods need to be cooked.
-And, they do not have the enzymes to breakdown plant matter.
-Moreover, as any smart mother knows, if you want to know how your "baby" is doing on the meals you provide, check their stool.
-A canine’s perfect stool looks like donut holes, not Tootsie Rolls.
-This perfection is produced by a diet of raw muscle, secreting organs, bone, marrow and fermented fruits or vegetables.
+Moreover, canines do not have the enzymes to breakdown plant matter.
+And, as any smart mother knows; if you want to see how your "baby" is doing on the meals you provide, check their stool.
+A canine’s perfect stool looks like donut holes, not Tootsie Rolls or soft serve ice cream.
+This perfection is produced by a diet of raw wet muscle, secreting organs, bone, marrow and fermented plants.

 Fact: Worms are not native to raw meat.
-If raw meat has worms, either the livestock was infected with parasites prior to being harvested or the harvested meat was left uncovered, attracting flies or other pests that lay their eggs in animal protein.
-If you feed your pet RAwsome Meals, nothing will be left in the bowl to host worm-producing larvae.
+If raw meat is infested with worms, either the livestock was attacked by parasites prior to being harvested or the harvested meat was left uncovered, attracting flies or pests that lay their eggs in animal protein.

 Fact: Salmonella and e-coli infections in cattle are the result of feeding grains, like corn, to bovine that evolved eating grasses.
-It’s a key reason why factory farmed beef are given antibiotics, which when fed to your pet regularly will reduce it's immunity to all infections.
-For that reason, informed pet owners purchase antibiotic-free meats for themselves.
+It’s a key reason why factory-farmed cattle are given antibiotics, which when fed to your pet regularly will reduce it's immunity to all infections.
+For that same reason, informed pet owners purchase 100% grass-fed, antibiotic-free meats for themselves.